 The constant misuse of the apostrophe is now so widespread that it is almost universal.
-A misplaced apostrophe can mark you out as having an incomplete grasp of the written language just as much as an error in spelling.
-Worse, your computer spelling checker will not warn you of the most blatant apostrophe errors.
+A misplaced apostrophe can mark you out as having an incomplete grasp of the written language just as much as an error in spelling can.
+Worse, your computer’s spell-check will not warn you of the most blatant apostrophe errors.
 The underlying principles are easy to master.
 The primary and correct use of the apostrophe is to indicate something left out.

 Further correct examples: